apalache-mc/apalache/docs/src/adr/014adr-precise-records.md

 ### 2.1.
 Untyped plain records

-When it comes to records, it is clear that the users expect from the type checker that it would complain about missing record fields.
+When it comes to records, it is clear that users expect the type checker to complain about missing record fields.
 Indeed, it is very easy to introduce a spurious record field by mistyping the field name.
 It happened to all of us.